 Mentors are individuals in your life who are able to offer guidance and wisdom thanks to their greater level of experience.
 Think carefully about who in your life you turn to for advice, and consider speaking to them about your spiritual wellness or any specific doubts or troubles you have that relate to it.

-If there’s nobody in your life you feel comfortable discussing these things with, you can reach out to an online therapist, use an online mentorship platform, or speak with a community leader.
+If there’s nobody in your life you feel comfortable discussing these things with, you can reach out to an online therapist, take advantage an online mentorship platform, or speak with a community leader.

 Community leaders, including local religious leaders, academic leaders, and political leaders, typically have years of experience understanding and helping the people around them.
 Their position as a leader very likely stems from an eagerness to help their community, and that includes you.
-Like therapists, they are also used to helping people explore the more difficult aspects of spiritual wellness.
+Like therapists, they are also familiar with helping people explore the more difficult aspects of spiritual wellness.

 9. Address Existing Mental Health Problems